WICG/webpackage/README.md

 The package in this case contains a lot of pages with resources ("Encyclopedia in a file") or multiple sites (in subpackages).
 The proposed structure facilitates efficient access, assuming the whole package is available locally.
 Several important notes:

 1. The Link: header with **rel=index** declares a specified part to be a Content Index of the package.
 The **offset=12014** attribute specifies the octet offset/size from the beginning of the Package Header of the package to the Content Index part.
 That can be used in file-seek APIs to quickly read the part without a need to parse the potentially huge package itself.
 2. Content Index part is typically generated during package creation, it doesn't have a natural URL.
-We propose to use cid: generated URLs for such generated parts.
+We propose to use cid: generated URLs (UUID-based, 128-bit) for such generated parts.
 The visibility scope of those URLs is limited similar to package boundaries, and is for the current package only.
 3. Content-type of the Content Index is application/index.
 4. The Content Index consists of the Content Index Entries (see below for the discussion of what they are).
 5. Content Index part may be compressed (as specified by Transfer-Encoding header).